A.P. Chekhov Central City Library

 Modern Technologies

-The library has implemented an RFID system (radio frequency identification), which includes:
+The library has implemented an RFID (Radio Frequency Identification) system, including:

-Additionally, specialized workstations are equipped with software and hardware that support audio output and Braille display for individuals with special needs.
+Specialized workstations equipped with hardware and software solutions are also available, featuring audio output and Braille displays for people with special needs.

 Contacts: